 Wing loading for aircraft

 The wing loading parameter varies for different types of aircraft.
 For instance, a glider aircraft has a very low value of wing loading compared to a military or a passenger jet.
 Similarly, a passenger aircraft has a larger wing loading value compared to military fighter aircraft due to the larger load.
-Further, different types of wing configuration have a different aspect ratio and wing loading.
-A typical hobby RC aircraft has
+Further, different types of wing configurations have different aspect ratios and wing loading.
+A typical hobby RC aircraft has .

 What is wing loading?